-As a special offer for the launch of this new website, prices start at £595 for a portrait, size approx 58 x 48 cm unframed.
+Prices start at £695 for a portrait, size approx 58 x 48 cm unframed.
 Framing can be arranged, but the cost will vary according to individual taste.
-It usually costs around £150 for this size, using art glass.
-Prices increase with size and complexity of paintings.
+It usually costs around £150 to £200 for this size, using art glass (superb quality glass that reduces reflection and enhances the painting).
+Commission fees increase with size and complexity of paintings.

 For a horse and rider, prices start at £995, unframed.
 In this case, the painting will portray the horse, rider, and also the connection between the two.